metapolator/metapolator/next/docs/concepts.md

 ### Importer
-Takes a "prepared" UFO and creates a skeleton-UFO and a parameters CSS file.
+Takes a "prepared" UFO and creates a skeleton-UFO and a CPS parameters file.
 This process will do validation of the input data.
-It must be possible to import UFOs that we exported from Metapolator (UFO with skeleton and CSS) So we can tweak by hand when the interface development is behind or whatever.
+It must be possible to import UFOs that we exported from Metapolator (UFO with skeleton and CPS) So we can tweak by hand when the interface development is behind or whatever.
+We'll make this fully functional only for UFOv3 exports, because UFOv3 can hold all our data.

 #### TODO: How values are generated on import